PaymentObserverPayment Observer

 How does it work?

-The Bitcoin network is created by a peer-to-peer (P2P) network of computers running a Bitcoin client.
-The network is based on a public key infrastructure and uses digital signatures to verify transactions.
+The Bitcoin network is created by a peer-to-peer (public key infrastructure and uses digital signatures to verify transactions.
 Using the Bitcoin software, users can generate asymmetric key pairs: a private key that he has to be kept secret and a public key that can be shared.
 The public part of the key pair is used as the Bitcoin address.
 Bitcoins (abbrev.
 BTC) are transferred between these Bitcoin addresses.

 Asymmetric key signature scheme